issp-center-dev/HPhi/doc/tutorial/en/source/zero_temperature/spin_dimer.rst

  2S  = 1
  H   = 2

+Please check the Lanczos method reproduces the energy (energy is output in ***output/zvo_energy.dat** ).

+**This is just a pedagogical example.**
+By changing H = 20 (very large magnetic field), please examine what will happen.
-This calculation will **fail**!
+This calculation may **fail**!
-Please think why the Lanczos method fails for the dimer.
+Please think why the Lanczos method fails for large magnetic field.

 Try to use LOBCG method